Whistle Past the Graveyard: Critical reviews

 Alan Sepinwall of HitFix wrote, "'Whistle Past the Graveyard', though, was the first episode of the season to fall almost completely flat.
 It increases the tension between Boyd and the Crowes, while at the same time suggesting an ever-so-slight thaw between Raylan and Wendy that could pay off in the season's concluding chapters, but as an hour of TV, it was something this show should never be: dull."
 James Quealley of The Star-Ledger wrote, "Something about this season has lacked.
 I've long complained about the Crowes' sub-standard brand of villainy, and that's a problem the series seems to have repaired by the end of 'Whistle Past The Graveyard', but I am starting to wonder if the real problem this year is Raylan."

 Matt Zoller Seitz of Vulture gave the episode a 2 star rating out of 5 and wrote, "When I say 'Whistle Past the Graveyard' was the weakest episode of Justified's fifth season to date, it's important to remember that we're talking about Justified here, so it's like saying that you've just eaten the least tasty piece of candy in a sampler.
 Still, nearly everything in this episode felt off to me, even the parts that entertained.
 And yet for all that, there was still plenty to chew on."
 Holly Anderson of Grantland wrote, "This week in particular took Raylan away from his fellow marshals, whose reaction to his Nicky Augustine confession and its consequences is what we want to see the very most.
 We're mercifully spared this week from a bureaucratic fallout scene resulting from Raylan doing marshal-type work on vacation, so that's something."

 Dan Forcella of TV Fanatic gave the episode a 4 star rating out of 5 and wrote, "If the writers were going to leave Ava in prison for the season, they should have come up with a more original story for her.
 Instead, we're getting something that's been done before many times.
 I love Ava, but not this season.
 It's such a disappointment.
 There are still a few episodes left this season.
 Let's get the old fierce and fun Ava back!"
-Jack McKinney of Paste gave the episode a 8.6 out of 10 and wrote, "Anyone besides me spending about ten minutes every week wondering if a Justified spin-off has been scheduled in the usual Justified timeslot?"
+Jack McKinney of Paste gave the episode an 8.6 out of 10 and wrote, "Anyone besides me spending about ten minutes every week wondering if a Justified spin-off has been scheduled in the usual Justified timeslot?"